 Berlin has four volunteer fire companies that work from stations that range from 2,523 sf to 20,712 sf in size.
-Fire stations sites vary from 0.23 acres at Fire Station #1 to 4.21 acres at Fire Station #3.
-The fire stations were constructed between 1946 and 1970, with three of the stations constructed between 1968 and 1970.
+Fire stations sites vary from 0.23 acres at Fire Station #3 to 4.24 acres at Fire Station #2.
+The fire stations were constructed between 1924 and 1968, although Station #4 was originally constructed as the Blue Hills School and converted to a fire station between 1959 and 1961.
+The stations have each had multiple rehabilitations and additions or outbuildings constructed over the past sixty-five years with the most recent substantial improvements at all stations having been conducted about thirty years ago.

 The South Kensington Fire Station is the only station that is owned by the Town.
 A masterplan for facility updates of the South Kensington Fire Station is currently being considered.
 With the exception of the South Kensington Fire Station, stations are clustered in the north and central areas of Town.

 Fire stations serve as the primary place of business for fire rescue and services (including training & fire equipment), provide locations for radio equipment for Police, Fire & Public Works, act as primary emergency operations centers, provide a place of refuge for the Police Department, and provide training classrooms used by Fire, Police, CTDEEP, Connecticut State Police & other Town departments.
 Typical reoccurring improvements to the fire stations include roof replacement, door replacement, lighting upgrades, boiler and air conditioner replacement, and repaving.
 The fire station sites and buildings, while requiring maintenance and minor upgrades, generally meet departmental needs.
-However, a masterplan for facility updates at the South Kensington Fire Station is being considered by the plan.

-Fire Station Year Built Rehab Area (sf) Site Area (ac) Notes Fire Station #1 Berlin Volunteer Fire Department 1946 1980, 1995 9,744 0.23 Fire Station #2 East Berlin Volunteer Fire Department 1968 1960, 1972, 1990 9,316 0.45 Fire Station #3 Kensington Volunteer Fire Department 1968 1976, 1995 20,712 4.21 Fire Station #4 South Kensington Volunteer Fire Department 1970 1994 2,523 0.58 Town-owned.
+Fire Station Year Built Rehab or Addition Area (sf) Site Area (ac) Notes Fire Station #1 East Berlin Volunteer Fire Department 1944 1958, 1970, 1989, 1992 9,316 0.45 Fire Station #2 Kensington Volunteer Fire Department 1968 1979, 1994 20,712 4.24 Fire Station #3 Berlin Volunteer Fire Department 1946 1968, 1981, 1994 9,744 0.23 Fire Station #4 South Kensington Volunteer Fire Department 1924 1959, 1977, 1994 2,523 0.58 Town-owned.
 Masterplan for facility updates is being considered.

-Source: Town of Berlin Assessor's Database
+Source: Town of Berlin Assessor's Database, Town Office of Fire Adminstration